 It is important that roof vents are not obstructed by insulation.
 In the photo to the right, the blown-in insulation is covering the soffit vents.
 This prevents proper rooftop ventilation and can lead to a number of problems including ice dams, mold contamination due to high humidity, structural roof damage, and premature shingle failure.
 Poor ventilation also decreases the energy efficiency of the roofing system by causing an increased load on the cooling system.
 Insulation baffles are installed to ensure soffit vents are unobstructed.

 Attic baffles should be installed to let air from the soffit vents enter the attic space (the air is exhausted at the top of the attic by roof vents).
 Baffles that are installed incorrectly can allow heat to escape from the living space below.
-During an Infrared Inspection of the home pictured above, heat loss was discovered along the perimeter of the house.
+During an Infrared Inspection of the home pictured to the right, heat loss was discovered along the perimeter of the house.
 An inspection of the attic revealed baffles that were installed too far inward on this house, leaving a small void in the thermal boundary.
 The heat loss in this case was causing an ice dam and roof leaks.
 Baffles were reinstalled 2 inches from the soffit vents and the ice dams were repaired without replacing any roofing materials.